Psychiatrist Salary

 You earn nothing for years first.
 Residents earn about $60,000 to $75,000 during four years of training, and the average medical school graduate carries about $212,341 in education debt (AAMC, 2024) before that pay arrives.

 A psychiatrist earns roughly double a PMHNP.
-A PMHNP earns a median near $138,000 and reaches prescriber status in 2 to 4 years.
+AANP puts full-time PMHNP median total income near $137,000, and a PMHNP reaches prescriber status in 2 to 4 years.
 The psychiatrist earns far more but spends about three times as long training and carries far more debt.

 If the pay is the draw but the 12-year training timeline and roughly $212,000 in average medical school debt give you pause, it is worth comparing the PMHNP salary path, which reaches prescriber status in 2 to 4 years at a fraction of the cost.

-For comparison, a PMHNP earns a median total income near $138,000, roughly half what an attending psychiatrist makes.
+For comparison, AANP puts full-time PMHNP median total income near $137,000, roughly half what a psychiatrist earns.
 The psychiatrist earns substantially more, but spends about three times as long in training and carries roughly $200,000 more in education debt to get there.
 See our psychiatrist career guide for the full pathway and the side-by-side decision.

 Top-paying states for Psychiatrists